Inariyama Kofun: Overview

 The burial chamber contained a wooden coffin that was surrounded by a clay wrap resting on a layer of gravel.
 Artifacts included iron swords, a bronze mirror, magatama, two silver rings, bronze and gold metal fittings, fragments of armor and horse harnesses.
 The excavated items were designated as an Important Cultural Property in 1981 and a National Treasure in 1983.
 Due to the rich grave goods, it very likely that the buried person was a high-ranking figure who was related to the Yamato court.
 The most important find within the burial chamber was an iron sword with a gold-inlay inscription.
 Known as the Inariyama Sword, the inscription gives a date of either 471AD or 531AD and the name of the person buried in the tomb as "Wowake".The sword is held in Saitama Prefectural Museum of the Sakitama Ancient Burial Mounds (埼玉県立さきたま史跡の博物館).
-The inscription also mentions a person names "Ōhatsuse-wakatakeru-no-mikoto" who is mentioned in the Nihon Shoki, as an alias of Emperor Yūryaku.
+The inscription also mentions a person named "Ōhatsuse-wakatakeru-no-mikoto" who is mentioned in the Nihon Shoki, as an alias of Emperor Yūryaku.
 It is unknown if "Wowake" was a local ruler, or was someone who had been dispatched by the Yamato kingdom to rule over this year, but from the design of the tumulus and its grave goods, the connection with western Japan was very strong.